DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/unity-sdk/aiplayer/advanced-features.md

 <br/>

 ### Change the Voice or Language
 Some AIs can be filmed with live footage.
 It is possible even if the language of the supported video is different from the basic language of AI.
 From a living sample, you can see which activists the AI ​​is currently using.
-The candidate list operates normally after the cancellation authentication process so that AIAPI.LoadCustomVoices can be resumed more strongly than AIHumanSDKManager.Authenticate, AIAPI.Authenticate, or AIAPI.GenerateToken.
+The candidate list operates normally after the cancellation authentication process so that AIAPI.LoadCustomVoices can be resumed more strongly than AIHumanSDKManager.Authenticate or AIAPI.Authenticate.

 <p align="center">
 <img src="/img/aihuman/unity/aiplayer_customvoice.png" style={{zoom: "30%"}} />